 People with ulcers know the struggle of living with chronic stomach pain.
 It’s an uphill battle that can leave you feeling sick if you don’t eat and sick if you do.
 There’s also the nighttime discomfort that can wake you up and disrupt your sleep routine, making matters worse.
 The good news is there are things you can do to find long-term ulcer pain relief.

-In the United States alone, studies show 25 million Americans suffer from peptic ulcer disease at some point in their lifetime.
-Additionally, every year there are 500,000 to 850,000 new cases of peptic ulcer disease and more than one million ulcer-related hospitalizations.
+n the United States alone, studies show 25 million Americans suffer from peptic ulcer disease at some point in their lifetime.
+Additionally, every year there are 500,000 to 850,000 new cases of peptic ulcer disease and more than one million related hospitalizations.

 Most people with gastric ulcers feel pain in the middle of their stomachs.
 They also report other uncomfortable digestive issues such as:

 These symptoms tend to get worse over time.
-Some people with ulcers say the sharp, burning pain wakes them up out of a deep sleep.
+Some people with inflammation say the sharp, burning pain wakes them up out of a deep sleep.

-The biggest problem with an undiagnosed ulcer (peptic ulcer disease) is trying to find effective ulcer pain relief.
+The biggest problem with an undiagnosed peptic ulcer disease is trying to find effective pain relief.
 One of the common side effects of having an ulcer is losing weight because you don’t feel hungry or you intentionally stop eating in hopes of easing your stomach pain.

 Many people living with ulcers initially think not eating will help because they won’t be pained by digesting food.
 That actually doesn’t work because your stomach acid is still churning in an empty stomach and it could make pain worse because there’s no food to digest.